Kenneth E. Brailsford

 Kenneth E. Brailsford is an American multi-level marketing entrepreneur, investor and philanthropist.
 He co-founded the company Nature's Sunshine and founded Enrich International and Zija International.

 Early life and education

 Brailsford was born in 1944 in Niagara Falls, New York, to Robert Earl and Freeda Webster Brailsford.
 He served in the US Army for two years after graduating from Brigham Young University with a degree in economics in 1969.

 Career

-Brailsford co-founded Nature's Sunshine in 1972 and served as President of the company from 1972-1979.
+Brailsford co-founded Nature's Sunshine in 1972 and served as President of the company from 1972 to 1979.
 After leaving Nature's Sunshine, he went to work as a stockbroker for a short time, but then reemerged in the herbal industry once his non-compete agreement with Nature's Sunshine had expired.
 Brailsford then went on to help launch Nature's Labs Inc., later renamed Enrich International.
-He worked there from 1985-1997 and retired in 1997.
+He worked there from 1985 to 1997 and retired in 1997.